Multilevel neural simulation-based inference: Theory

 \end{theorem} See \Cref{sec:appendix_proof_sample_per_level} for the proof.
-The denominator in these expressions demonstrates that the more expensive the simulator is at level $l$, the smaller we should make the number of simulations at that level.
-We note that this result provides useful intuition on how to select the number of sample per level, but may be hard to use in practice since it requires quantities which are often unknown.
-For example, computing Sobolev norms can be challenging, and the results implicitly depends on $\phi$ through the constants $K_0(\phi),\ldots,K_L(\phi)$ of \Cref{thm:main_result} (which are unlikely to be tight).
-This is a common limitation of MLMC theory; see Section 2 and 3 of \cite{Giles2015} for a discussion.
+This result provides useful intuition on how to select the number of samples per level.
+For instance, consider the case $L=1$, i.e., two levels.
+If $G^0$ is known to be a good approximation of $G^1$, it makes sense to allocate a large budget to generating low-fidelity simulations while only a small number of high-fidelity simulations would be sufficient.
+On the other hand, if $G^0$ and $G^1$ differ substantially, allocating a larger budget to high-fidelity simulations makes sense, despite the higher cost, as it can help accurately capture this difference.
+Although \Cref{thm:sample_size_per_level} provides intuition, it may be hard to obtain the optimal $n_0,\dots, n_L$ exactly since it requires computing quantities which are often unknown.
+For example, computing Sobolev norms can be challenging, and the results implicitly depend on $\phi$ through the constants $K_0(\phi),\ldots,K_L(\phi)$ of \Cref{thm:main_result} (which are unlikely to be tight).
+This is a common limitation of MLMC theory; see \cite[Sec.
+2-3]{Giles2015}.

+Before concluding this section, we note that our theory focussed on the variance of $\ell_{\text{MLMC}}(\phi)$, but another important quantity for gradient-based optimisation will be the variance of the gradient $\nabla_\phi \ell_{\text{MLMC}}(\phi)$ of this objective.
+It turns out that similar results are straightforward to prove for this quantity under very minor modifications of the assumptions, see \Cref{appendix:proof_gradient}.